Who Is A Citizen?

 Weems continues to use art to draw attention to and disrupt inequity: most recently, she has spearheaded Resist COVID Take 6!, an artist-driven public awareness campaign to educate BIPOC communities on the impact of this virus on their lives.

-Who Is a Citizen? is organized by Katie Greulich, Academic Collaborations + Engagement Coordinator, and Georgia Erger, Assistant Curator, in collaboration with MSU faculty partners Divya Victor, Yomaira Figueroa, and Joshua Yumibe.
+Who Is a Citizen? is on view Sept.
+26, 2020–Mar.
+21, 2021 and is organized by Katie Greulich, Academic Collaborations + Engagement Coordinator, and Georgia Erger, Assistant Curator, in collaboration with MSU faculty partners Divya Victor, Yomaira Figueroa, and Joshua Yumibe.
 It is made possible by an MSU College of Arts and Letters Engaged Pedagogy Grant, awarded to the Departments of English, Film Studies, Creative Writing, and the MSU Broad.
 Support for this exhibition is provided by the Alan and Rebecca Ross endowed exhibitions fund.

 Who Is A Citizen? installation view at the Eli and Edythe Broad Art Museum at Michigan State University, 2020.
 Photo: Eat Pomegranate Photography.